AntonNiklasson/cssgrid.pro/backlog.md

 * [ ] Toggle between dark and light mode
 * [ ] Some kind of introduction to tutorial.
 Explain the interactivity
 * [ ] Email signup
+* [ ] Show some kind of guide behind the real grid to communicate each challenge's purpose better